nijoakim/eppp/README.md

 	$ epppu expression '10e3 // (47 + 2200)'
 	1.835 k

 evaluates an expression which includes the parallel impedance operator, '//'.
-(The quotes in the example are used to avoid having to escape the parentheses. `epppu expression 10e3 // \(47 + 2200\)` would have been equally valid.
+(The quotes in the example are used to avoid having to escape the parentheses. `$ epppu expression 10e3 // \(47 + 2200\)` would have been equally valid.

 The library provides, among many other things, functions for plotting Bode diagrams and extracting break frequencies from frequency response data.